 QB Cade McNamara leaving Michigan, transferring to Iowa

-IOWA CITY, Iowa (AP) Cade McNamara, the backup quarterback at Michigan this season, has announced he'll transfer to Iowa.
+IOWA CITY, Iowa – Cade McNamara, the backup quarterback at Michigan this season, has announced he’ll transfer to Iowa.

 McNamara started every game for the Wolverines in 2021 but lost the job to J.J.
 McCarthy after the opener.
 McNamara appeared in the second and third games, taking a total of 16 snaps, and didn’t play again.